-Although a pellet stove would have been a more effective source of heat, we thought an open fire would be more enjoyable, so we opted for that.
+Although a pellet stove would have been a more effective source of heat, we thought an open fire would make the place feel cozier, so we opted for that.

-Given all the doors along the backside of the house, the only place that made sense to put it was in the corner of the living room.
-That actually works well because it means we can see it from the kitchen and dining area as well as the living room area.
+Given all the doors along the backside of the house, the only place that made sense to put a fireplace was in the corner of the living room.
+That actually works well because it means we can see it from the kitchen and dining area as well as the living room.
 Here’s the design we came up with.

 Since we wanted the fireplace to fit with the rustic character of the house, we decided to build it out of brick and stone using an old wood beam for a mantel and a space to store wood below the firebox.

 Here’s the stone we found for the front of the firebox:

 Here’s the old beam we found for the mantel:

 Ta-dah!
 Here’s the finished fireplace:

 Now all we need to do is test to see if it draws properly and then we’ll be ready for a cozy fire.

 During our trip in May, we discussed the fireplace in the context of its position in the room, especially its position relative to the interior stone wall.
 We settled on a corner fireplace near the back of the house.